 The best way to see Florence’s many museums is to purchase the Firenze Card, either online prior to your visit or at a local kiosk.
 This card allows skip the line access to holders at most museums and the Duomo.

 Hotels In Florence, Italy

 In addition to tiny pensions, AirBnBs, and small luxury hotels like Hotel Brunelleschi or Lungarno Collection, there are also several brand name hotels in Florence.
 The Four Seasons (no loyalty program) is located on within a walled garden just east of the Galleria dell’Accademia.
 Hotel Savoy, a Rocco Forte property, is at Piazza della Repubblica.
-Those using Starwood Preferred Guest points (which have merged with both Marriott Rewards and Ritz-Carlton Rewards) have several options in Florence.
-The St. Regis and Westin Excelsior lie across a square from one another, mere minutes from the Duomo, Ponte Vecchio, and Uffizi Galleries.
+For Marriott fans (formerly SPG), The St. Regis and Westin Excelsior lie across a square from one another, mere minutes from the Duomo, Ponte Vecchio, and Uffizi Galleries.
 On a more mid-range scale, there is an AC Marriott near Santa Maria Novella train station.
 Of these hotels, it’s the furthest from the major sites, but still within walking distance.

 Where to Eat in Florence, Italy